-Granville Automatic is Vanessa Olivarez and Elizabeth Elkins.
-The duo write songs pulled from a shared love of good storytelling, horses, history and war.
-Granville Automatic is named after a 19th-century typewriter: Vanessa is a collector.
+Led by a modern-day Linda Ronstadt, Granville Automatic writes songs the Associated Press call “haunting tales of sorrow and perseverance.”
+Horses, history and war are just some of the topics songwriters Vanessa Olivarez and Elizabeth Elkins prefer – all fitting subjects for a band named after a 19th-century typewriter.
 With sonic references like Lyle Lovett, Gram Parsons, Emmylou Harris and Willie Nelson, Granville Automatic has created a quiet and lyrical sound devoted to telling stories from the past.
 After writing together first in the spring of 2009, the pair has more than 100 songs.

-Granville Automatic averages more than 250 tour dates a year.
-The duo has played at Hotel Café in Los Angeles, the Tin Angel and World Café Live in Philadelphia, The Bitter End and The Living Room in New York City, Momo’s in Austin, Eddie’s Attic in Atlanta and the Bluebird Café in Nashville.
-They have also showcased at BMI’s Acoustic Lounge in Los Angeles and appeared on Nashville’s 103 WKDF radio, Mississippi Public Broadcasting’s Thacker Mountain Radio and NBC Atlanta’s Morning Show.
+Granville Automatic loves the road – clocking as many as 200 dates across America each year.
+The duo has played at Hotel Café in Los Angeles, the Tin Angel and World Café Live in Philadelphia, the Bitter End and the Living Room in New York City, Momo’s in Austin, Eddie’s Attic in Atlanta and are favorites at Pappy and Harriet’s near Joshua Tree, California.
+They’ve played BMI’s Acoustic Lounge in Los Angeles and appeared on Mississippi Public Broadcasting’s Thacker Mountain Radio and NBC Atlanta’s Morning Show.